 The prison in "The Boiling Rock" was obviously intended for Firebending prisoners — it had several rows of refrigerated "coolers" — which was exactly what Sokka needed for his first escape attempt.
 In all fairness, they didn't realize they had Sokka there.

-It looks like the extreme cold is meant to freeze the screws in place.
-It didn't work on Zuko, who had lessons on firebending from dragons.
+It looks like the extreme cold is meant to freeze the prisoners so they can't firebend.
+It didn't work on Zuko, who had lessons on firebending from dragons and his uncle.

 The surreal reverse example in an episode of The Powerpuff Girls where three criminals get out of prison thanks to three conveniently placed Men sized Powerpuff Girl disguises within the jail cell.
 "This is going to be harder than I thought".